Groves Police Department arrests & responses: July 14-20 - Port Arthur News

 Groves Police Department arrests & responses: July 14-20

-Groves Police Department officers made the following arrests and responded to the following calls from July 14 to July 20:
+Groves Police responded to the following calls from July 14 to July 20

 July 14